Best list ยท AI Writing Assistants

 Our verdict

-If we had to pick one stack from this list of 7 for a marketer or freelancer who needs general-purpose AI writing in 2026, it would be GravityWrite (free or $19/mo) for daily output, paired with WriteHuman ($12/mo) for any content that needs to pass detection.
+If we had to pick one stack from this list of 7 for a marketer or freelancer who needs general-purpose AI writing in 2026, it would be GravityWrite (free or $19/mo) as the all-in-one daily writing tool, paired with WriteHuman ($12/mo) for any AI-generated content that needs to pass detection.
 Total cost: under $35/month, and that combo covers blog posts, email, ads, social, and AI-detection-prone work.
-Add Rytr's free tier for short-form snippets and you have a full stack for under $35/month.
+Add Rytr's free tier for short-form snippets and you have a complete stack for under $35/month.

 Related comparisons